exoplatform/exo-documentation/docs/Manage-Space.rst

 Promoting/Demoting a member
 ----------------------------

--  To promote a member to the manager position, click **Promote Manager** in the member pulldown.
+-  To grant a member the space's manager role, click **Promote Manager** in the member pulldown.
 The member is automatically promoted as a manager in the current space.